ATLief/simple-slices/inc/man.md

 # COPYRIGHT

-Copyright © 2007 Alex Lieflander
+Copyright © 2023 Alex Lieflander

 This manual page was written for the Debian system (and may be used by others).

-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU General Public License, Version 2 or (at your option) any later version published by the Free Software Foundation.
+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU General Public License, Version 2.

 On Debian systems, the complete text of the GNU General Public License can be found in /usr/share/common-licenses/GPL.